mohit-dhote/StucKart-App/README.md

 # StucKart-App
-General Overview:
+###General Overview:
-Stuckart Is a Marketplace Application for students in the college, students can sell their old books, gadgets, and many more goods.
+Stuckart Is a Marketplace Application for students in college, students can sell their old books, gadgets, and many more goods.
 They can find Their Housing, roommates, Rootesharing &amp; carpooling, etc on our community Groups.
-This is a revolutionary app for college students.
+This is a revolutionary app for college students.**

 • Created an Android app for students to list and trade secondhand goods, promoting easier and more sustainable exchanges on campus.**